plezidevops/devops/README.md

 Welcome to my 100 days of Cloud DevOps Challenges!

-On November 7th, 2020 I'm committed one hour, every day, for the next 100 days for DevOps works.
+I'm committed one hour, every day, for the next 100 days for DevOps works.

 ## My Rules